jeff-luszcz/MagLoopTuner/README.md

 ./maglooptuner.sh

+You can also put the script in a directory someowhere in your PATH

 # How to use this script to tune a Mag Loop
 Turn on your radio and turn the radio's volume up so you can hear it

 Set your radio to your desired frequency

-Make sure your computer's volume is up so you can hear the text to speech
+Make sure your computer's volume is loud enough so you can hear the text to speech voice

-No other hamlib enabled applications should be running so this script can control the radio
+No other hamlib enabled applications (or others reading the same serial port) should be running so this script can control the radio

-Start the script and hear the current S Meter value read aloud to you
+Start the script to hear the current S Meter value read aloud to you

-The script will connect to your radio, grab the current s meter value and read it aloud once a second
+The script will connect to your radio, grab the current S Meter value and read it aloud once a second

-Tune your Mag Loop for Maximum noise, This will get you to the general area
+Tune your Mag Loop for Maximum noise, This will get you to the general area of best tuning

-The S Meter reading should get larger
+The S Meter vlue you hear should get larger

 Tune the loop slowly, wait a second, hear the value and tune up or down depending on what value you hear